AnaghaPaul/SqlDataWarehouseProject/README.md

 This allows for regional and country-level sales analysis.

 The project is structured in **three key stages**:

-## 1. Data Warehouse Creation (Medallion Architecture)
+##  DataWarehouse Creation (Medallion Architecture)

 This project implements a SQL Server–based Retail & Order Management Data Warehouse using the Medallion Architecture (Bronze, Silver, Gold).
 Data is ingested from multiple CRM and ERP source systems and processed through structured, iterative ETL pipelines to support evolving business and analytical requirements.

-**Bronze Layer**: Raw CRM and ERP data is ingested in its original format to preserve source fidelity and enable traceability.
+:one: **Bronze Layer**: Raw CRM and ERP data is ingested in its original format to preserve source fidelity and enable traceability.

-**Silver Layer**: Data is cleansed, standardized, deduplicated, and conformed across sources, including the creation of reusable reference data such as the calendar table.
+:two: **Silver Layer**: Data is cleansed, standardized, deduplicated, and conformed across sources, including the creation of reusable reference data such as the calendar table.

-**Gold Layer**: Business-ready datasets are curated using a star schema, including fact tables and conformed dimensions (Customer, Product,and a role-playing Date dimension) optimized for analytical queries and Power BI reporting.
+:three: **Gold Layer**: Business-ready datasets are curated using a star schema, including fact tables and conformed dimensions (Customer, Product,and a role-playing Date dimension) optimized for analytical queries and Power BI reporting.

 Benefit:
 This layered, iterative approach incrementally improves data quality, simplifies maintenance, and supports scalable analytics.
 The star schema design enables efficient joins, fast query performance, and seamless integration with BI tools, ensuring reliable and performant business reporting.